 Fall 2027-Spring 2034

-1) Pathways – Provide student-centered pathways that are responsive to change and focus on student learning, equity, and success
+1) Pathways – Provide student-centered pathways that are responsive to change and focus on student learning, equity, success, and completion

-Strategic Direction 1- Build and implement coherent guided pathways for students through focusing on onboarding, course, and program redesign.
+Strategic Direction 1- To implement, and enhance coherent guided pathways from pre-entry to post-completion by reimagining the holistic student journey. and implement coherent guided pathways for students through focusing on onboarding, course, and program redesign.

-Strategic Direction 2 – Ensure that guided pathways leads to student completion that fit real-world demand.
+Strategic Direction 2 – Ensure that guided pathways lead to student completion that fit real-world demand.

-Strategic Direction 3 – Strengthen the connection between student learning and performance both inside and outside the classroom.
+Strategic Direction 3 –.
+Strengthen student learning through integrated, career-aligned experiences supported by wrap-around services.

-2) Engagement-Enhance the college experience by providing student-centered programs, curriculum, services, and activities that close achievement gaps, engage students, and remove barriers to their success
+2) Engagement and Wellness- Strengthen the college experience by delivering student-centered programs, and services that eliminate barriers, promote engagement, wellness, and close achievement and opportunity gaps.

-Strategic Direction 1- Identify resources for appropriate venues, programs, and services to support student engagement.
+Strategic Direction 1- Identify resources for appropriate venues, for new and existing programs and services which support student engagement.

 Strategic Direction 2 – Build and strengthen instructional and non-instructional programs, services, and activities that focus on intentionally supporting disproportionately impacted populations.

+Strategic Direction 3 – Provide inclusive spaces and support for events and activities that improves engagement and collaboration while promoting student wellbeing and responsive support for evolving student needs.

-3) Organizational Health -Strengthen Institutional Effectiveness through planning, outcomes assessment, and program review processes in efforts to enhance data-informed decision making
+3) Organizational Health -Strengthen organizational health through planning, outcomes assessment, and program review processes in efforts to enhance data-informed decision making

 Strategic Direction 1- Systematically engage in the program review process across the college that lead to plans of action and meaningful clear outcomes.

-Strategic Direction 2 – Strengthen the link between program review and strategic planning by focusing on student learning and performance.
+Strategic Direction 2 – Strengthen the link between program review and strategic planning by focusing on student learning, performance, and experience.

-Strategic Direction 3 – Ensure tighter alignment between program resource allocation and needs assessment in supporting student equity and success.
+Strategic Direction 3 – Ensure alignment between program resource allocation and needs assessment in supporting student equity and success.

 4) Relationship Cultivation - Build and sustain a college culture that strengthens participatory governance, equity efforts, and community partnerships

-Strategic Direction 1- Redesign a transparent, well-understood decision-making structure, process and pathway, with clear mechanisms for reviewing information, making timely decisions, and communicating information back to all college constituencies.
+Strategic Direction 1-Enhance , the decision-making structure, process and pathway, with clear mechanisms for reviewing information, making timely decisions, and communicating information back to all college constituencies.

 Strategic Direction 2-Ensure that the college’s equity efforts are in alignment with the diversity and inclusion needs of the college.

-Strategic Direction 3- Identify current and prospective partnerships with educational institutions, business and industry, and the community at large.
+Strategic Direction 3- Identify and strengthen current and prospective partnerships with educational institutions, business and industry, and the community at large.

-5) Diversity, Equity, and Inclusion (DEI) - Build an environment that embraces diversity, equity, inclusion, anti-racism, and social justice for the benefit of the college community.
+5) Diversity, Equity, and Inclusion and Accessibility (DEIA) - Continue to build, strengthen and empower an environment that embraces diversity, equity, inclusion, anti-racism, accessibility and social justice for the benefit of the college community.

-Strategic Direction 1- Systematically update college processes, programs, and practices within a comprehensive equity framework for equity-minded practices in the workplace, the classroom, and support programs/services.
+Strategic Direction 1- Systematically update college processes, programs, and plans, with a comprehensive equity-minded framework .

-Strategic Direction 2- Establish comprehensive professional development for the campus community to increase capacity around and engage in equity, diversity, inclusion, social justice, and anti-racism.
+Strategic Direction 2- Establish comprehensive professional development for the campus community to increase capacity around and engage in equity, diversity, inclusion, social justice, accessibility, anti-racism, and decolonization.

-Strategic Direction 3-Systematically review, develop and incorporate equity-minded practices in: 1) culturally responsive instructional pedagogy, 2) student-centered services, and 3) recruitment, screening, and retention of employees.
+Strategic Direction 3-Systematically review, develop and incorporate equity-minded and accessible practices in: 1) culturally responsive and sustaining instructional pedagogy, 2) student-centered services, and 3) recruitment, screening, and retention of employees.